 - Assured that she could develop a safe weightlifting program, she began her “technical weight lifting program” soliciting the supervision of her son and other trainers at her local gym.

-A year and a half after beginning her weight lifting program Cindi spoke with Lisa Weiss, one of the Australian Bone Clinic’s founders.
+A year and a half after beginning her weight lifting program, Cindi spoke with Lisa Weiss, one of the Australian Bone Clinic’s founders.
 Lisa told Cindi they recommend people only do the such weight lifting programs under their supervision.
 Cindi had read in their Women’s LIFTMOR Trial Study that they perform 5-7 different tests to assess safety while training their clients.
 Lisa Weiss said without such supervision and testing she would wonder about the possible development of horizontal fractures.
 Cindi thought that was referencing the spine.
 She did not know what that meant and feels it is important to find out about that and the tests.
 Cindy did her weight training program without thoroughly understanding this information.
 She feels it is important to know more about this to feel a “technical weight lifting program” is actually safe for women with compromised bone density.

 While not fully understanding the reference to “horizontal fractures”, Cindi took from the conversation an appreciation of the importance of knowing how and what to test for safety as one develops their weight lifting program.
 Cindi did her weight training program without benefits of specific testing for safety and looking back she sees the importance of such individualized testing so women can be assured their “technical weight lifting program” is safe given their compromised bone density.